CatapanoG/ABMLangBenchmarks/README.md

 A simple econophysics-like model: random agent pairs exchange random sums of money.

-## Benchmarking technicque:
+## Implementation technique:

-The model is implemented in the same way (as best as I can) across different languages/platforms.
 In this version there is a single class (central register) that holds all the information about the agents.
 Agents themselves call the 'central register' to know and manipulate their holdings.

+## Benchmarking technique:

+The model is implemented in the same way (as best as I can) across different languages/platforms.

 ## Results (so far):